David Rotem: Political career

 In political matters regarding religion, Rotem continued to generate controversy.
-In 2013, he said in an interview that Reform rabbis were not rabbis, and in 2014 while head of the Knesset Constitution, Law and Justice Committee, Rotem was heard referring to the Jewish Reform movement as "another religion" and "not Jewish."
-The director of the Anti-Defamation League, Abe Foxman labelled Rotem's comments "inappropriate, offensive and unjustified," and demanded a quick and unequivocal apology to Reform Jews.
+In 2013, he said in an interview that Reform rabbis were not rabbis, and in 2014, while head of the Knesset Constitution, Law and Justice Committee, Rotem was heard referring to the Jewish Reform movement as "another religion" and "not Jewish."
+The director of the Anti-Defamation League, Abe Foxman, labelled Rotem's comments "inappropriate, offensive and unjustified," and demanded a quick and unequivocal apology to Reform Jews.
 When publication of the remark created an uproar, Rotem wrote to a critic: "Indeed, this comment was a mistake, and I intend to rectify it at the upcoming meeting of the committee on Sunday."
-The executive director of the Reform Movement in Israel, Gilad Kariv, he explained to Rotem why the term "another religion" was so disturbing to non-Orthodox Jews.
+The executive director of the Reform Movement in Israel, Gilad Kariv, explained to Rotem why the term "another religion" was so disturbing to non-Orthodox Jews.
 "Beyond the obvious reasons, this is a legal term that appears in the Law of Return, where it says that a Jew who practices 'another religion' is not eligible for aliyah, and that is very significant," said Kariv.
-On the other hand, fellow Knesset member Uri Maklev defended Rotem against Reform Jewish pressure, saying, "The Reform movement persecutes the Jewish people and attempts to crushes it from within. ...
+On the other hand, fellow Knesset member Uri Maklev defended Rotem against Reform Jewish criticism, saying, "The Reform movement persecutes the Jewish people and attempts to crush it from within. ...
 They are the biggest enemy of the Jewish people and they cause assimilation.
 [The Reform movement's] tentacles are everywhere.
 They bribe politicians and the press.
 They have created an unprecedented pressure group."

 In February 2014, a meeting between U.S. Ambassador Dan Shapiro and Knesset "Land of Israel" caucus members, which was supposed to be closed and off the record, was secretly recorded and leaked to the press.
-Rotem was quoted in the meeting as challenging the American ambassador.
-"How can we trust you?"
-Rotem demanded.
-"When have you stood by us in the past?"
-While then MK Reuven Rivlin joined Rotem in criticizing the American approach, others like MK Hilik Bar lamented the Knesset members' attacks on "the ambassador of our closest friend."
+Rotem was quoted in the meeting as challenging the American ambassador: "How can we trust you?
+When have you stood by us in the past?"
+While then MK Reuven Rivlin joined Rotem in criticizing the American approach, others, such as MK Hilik Bar, lamented the Knesset members' attacks on "the ambassador of our closest friend."